 “The kingdom of God is at hand”?
 In my view, when business or any other cultural metaphors replace the old, but ever new kingdom-of-God realities for describing the vocation of ministry, any pastor will lose his or her footing and begin sinking in the quicksand of artificial relevancy.

 both the truth and the way(s) of the kingdom of God, a pastor will settle for becoming “a chaplain to the culture,” rather than a discerning challenger of it.

-I like EHP’s description of the pastor as subversive because it points to

-of God in Jesus Christ.
+I like EHP’s description of the pastor as subversive because it points to the way of God in Jesus Christ.
 “Jesus was the master at subversion. … Jesus’ favorite speech form, the parable, was subversive. …

 But under the surface of conventionality and behind the scenes of probability, each was effectively inaugurating the kingdom: illegitimate (as was supposed) conception, barnyard birth, Nazareth silence, Galilee secularity, Sabbath healings, Gethsemane prayers, criminal death, baptismal water, eucharistic bread and wine.
 Subversion

 .”
-These quotes are from

-, a book we’re using to grasp EHP’s taxonomy of pastor.
+These quotes are from The Contemplative Pastor, a book we’re using to grasp EHP’s taxonomy of pastor.

-Emily Dickinson wrote, “Tell the truth, but tell it slant.”
-EHP writes, “Hitting sin head-on is like hitting a nail with a hammer; it only drives it in deeper.”
 The kingdom of self is a highly fortified kingdom and direct assault on it almost always fails.
 A lot of Bible expositional hammering has been going on in the USAmerican evangelical church and, yet, George Barna and company report that the sin index of the church is just like that of the culture around it.
-So much for the supposed magic in “Preach the Word.”
-The “still small voice” of God’s Spirit has been replaced by the loud, Bible-verse spouting voice of the preacher.
-Have you ever noticed how many church announcements feel like TV commercials for God?
-We don’t like the kingdom of God being like a teensy, weensy mustard seed or hidden yeast; we want it to be like an ear-splitting, action-packed movie trailer for God’s blockbuster hit in Jesus.

 Three, the usual means by which one kingdom is thrown out and another put in its place—military coup or democratic election—are not available.
 The tools available for the subversive pastor are two: prayer and parable.
 “Words are the real work of the world—prayer words with God, parable words with men and women.
 The behind the scenes work of creativity by word and sacrament, by parable and prayer, subverts the seduced world.”